rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/security.md

 * How does the user authenticate using their browser?
 * How to secure browser communications?

-The next section dicusses security features of RStudio Server Pro
+The next section dicusses security features of RStudio Workbench

-### RStudio Server Pro Security features
+### RStudio Workbench Security features

 * Clickjacking
     - Will not load inside a browser frame